github-sumit/fin_banking_bb/README.md

 1. Create an **archetype** project using below command

         mvn archetype:generate -DarchetypeArtifactId=launchpad-archetype-CXP5.6 -DarchetypeGroupId=com.backbase.launchpad -DarchetypeVersion=1.0.2

 2. Maven is going to prompt for some details:

     •	A group id – a unique package identifier, e.g. com.backbase.training.
     •	An artifact id – a name for your project.
 This is also the name of the folder where your project will be stored. e.g. FirstBackbaseProject
     •	A version number and a package name – you can accept the defaults.
     •	A launchpad edition – a collection to install; use **universal**.
     •	A launchpad version – a launchpad version to install.
 This article has been tested with version **0.13.1**.

 3. Confirm the values entered by entering **y**, or type **n** to change them.
 After confirmation, a project structure will be created.

- The next steps in order to setup this project locally.
+#Follow the next stepsto setup this project locally.

 ##1.
 Setup Maven Repository